Faro Airport: History

 Faro International Airport is located 4 km from Faro, the capital city of Algarve in Portugal.
 Situated in the southern coast of Portugal, the airport was constructed during the 1960s and inaugurated in 1965.
-The Portuguese Government was the owner of Faro airport until the 2010s when Vinci Group became its owner.
-The national airport authority ANA Aeroportos de Portugal has been its operator.
+The Portuguese Government is the owner of Faro airport, although, in the 2010s, the administration was granted to Vinci Group, company winning the privatization of the Portuguese airports operator - ANA Aeroportos de Portugal - which has been its operator.
 Along with the airports in Lisbon, Porto, Ponta Delgada, Santa Maria, Horta, Flores, Madeira, and Porto Santo, the airport's concessions to provide support to civil aviation were conceded to ANA Aeroportos de Portugal on 18 December 1998, under provisions of decree 404/98.
 With this concession, ANA became responsible for the planning, development and construction of future infrastructure.

 Since its opening in 1966 to the 2000s, Faro airport has had two major developments: the new passenger terminal building in 1989, and its enlargement in 2001.
 Faced with growing traffic demand and passenger safety and satisfaction needs, the development plan for 2009–2013 saw Faro airport undergo extensive improvements to runway and infrastructure, as well as a widespread renovation of the airport terminal and commercial areas.
 The airport authority announced an expansion programme for Faro airport in February 2010.
 Phase I of the expansion started in 2010 and was completed by 2011.
 Phase II began in 2011 and was completed by 2013.
 Faro International Airport handled 5,447,200 passengers and recorded 39,789 aircraft movements in 2008.
 When the Phase II expansion was completed, the annual capacity of the airport increased from six million to eight million passengers.
 Passengers handled per hour increased to 3,000, the number of aircraft handled per hour increased to 30, and aircraft parking bays increased from 22 to 33.
 Additional shops and waiting areas were constructed as part of the expansion.
 In Phase I, new aircraft stands and taxiways were planned to be constructed.
 A new instrument landing system (ILS) was installed at the runway along with the installation of a glide reflection mirror.
 The security area at the runway was also expanded.
 Phase II involved the renovation of the passenger terminal and the improvement of the landside access.